jbakse/compform_site/content/turtles/index.md

 </div>

-Turtles make it possible to change how you think about drawing and give you a new set of tools for expressing an image in code.
+Turtles provide a new set of tools for expressing an image in code.
 They don't change _what you can do_: the turtle class provided in this chapter uses the standard p5.js drawing API under the hood.
 Instead, using a turtle changes _how you do it_.

 Logo's use of turtles allows students to make a strong association between what happens in the program and how they move their own bodies in the real world.
 Papert called this _body-syntonic_ learning.
 Body-syntonic learning supports the understanding of abstract ideas through sensory experience.
 Papert often discussed these ideas in his writing and videos.